What is an AAP?

 If you support the proposal, no action is required.

-Current AAP Projects:
+Current AAP Projects (documents enclosed):

 Completed AAP Projects: